 After the second venue, we regroup the show into a tighter, more focused grouping culling to perhaps 50 pieces to travel to a variety of venues.
 At that point, I would welcome new entries to ‘refresh’ the show while distilling the show to its most powerful examples.

 To the readers of ASK Harriete, I ask, What is the power of art?
-Review the Kickstarter Campaign for Imagine Peace Now It needs 31, 284 $1.00 donations.
+Review the Kickstarter Campaign for Imagine Peace Now It needed 31, 284 $1.00 donations.
 That is a lot.

-But as an alternative, the catalog is fully funding with 6,257 $5.00 donations.
-That could happen in one day with your help.
+But as an alternative, the catalog is fully funded with 6,257 $5.00 donations.
+That could happen in one day, with your help.